svanharen/1800_BBY17/README.md

 ## General Info
 This browser based web application to ...
-* Hi, my name is Sam and I like sandwhiches.
-*Hi im sam b and im tired
+* Hi im sam b and im tired
 * Hi, my name is SamVH and I like sandwhiches and am from POCO.

 ## Technologies